 This function is exposed through the PSA Crypto APIs implemented on the TF-M firmware.
-This provides a secure API to the NSPE to generate random numbers from a PRNG seeded by TRNG from CryptoCell 312, which is compliant with specification NIST-800-90A.
+This provides a secure API to the NSPE to generate random numbers from a PRNG seeded by TRNG from Cryptocell 310, that is compliant with specification NIST-800-90A.